Monkeypac/tm-twitch-map-command/README.md

 - Ensure you can write in that directory without super user permissions
 - Do not forget the `/`
 - Path should look like `D:/mapkarma/` or `C:/Users/mysuperusername/Documents/mapkarma/`
+- Check or uncheck `In game chat karma`

 ### Using the MapKarma